What is qq?

 Working directories

-How the working directory is created depends on the batch system.
+How the working directory is created depends on the batch system and the specific environment.

 Clusters of the Metacentrum family